 On Wednesday 20 June, the unmissable sight and sound of four United States Marine Corps (USMC) Bell Boeing MV-22B Osprey tilt-rotor aircraft filled the skies of North Queensland as they arrived into Townsville Airport from Darwin via a fuel stop at Mount Isa.

-The four Osrpeys are believed to have arrived in Townsville to partipate in the joint Military Exercise Hamel 2018 which is currently underway within the Shoalwater Bay Training Area.
+The four Ospreys are believed to have arrived in Townsville to participate in the joint Military Exercise Hamel 2018 which is currently underway within the Shoalwater Bay Training Area.
 While at Townsville, it appears that they will be based with the Army's 5th Aviation Regiment parked alongside their MRH-90 and CH-47F Chinook helicopters.

 While their serials are yet to be confirmed, the four Osprey tilt-rotor aircraft are of the Marine Medium Tiltrotor Squadron 268 (VMM-268) "Red Dragons" which have been deployed to Darwin recently as a part of the 7th Marine Rotational Force Darwin.
 This year, eight of the aircraft arrived in Darwin via ship before being flown the short distance to RAAF Base Darwin.